 Boeing and Embraer signed an agreement to co-operate on the KC-390 aircraft programme in 2012.

-The FAB and Embraer concluded the critical design review (CDR) of the KC-390 aircraft in March 2013.
+Embraer and the FAB concluded the critical design review (CDR) of the KC-390 aircraft in March 2013.
 The definitive aerodynamic and structural configurations, as well as the architecture and systems installations were confirmed for the immediate production of the first prototype aircraft.

 The avionics include two head-up displays (HUD), self-defence system and night-vision goggle (NVG).